WhiskyTangoFawks/LunarFalloutPlus/README.md

 - Sim Settlements quest locations might have awkward trees from A Forest.
 Please report them, so that I can have the lumberjack clear them out.
 - Beastmaster welcome quest starts after reloading the game after taking the perk, instead of immediately when you take the perk
 - Navmesh conflicts between Tales From the Commonwealth, Diamond City Outskirts, and SKK Red Rockets.
 This won't introduce any instability, but NPCs may have trouble pathing in rare cases.
-- Preston and Piper's default outfits both can cause them to go invisible, I am still trying to discover the cause
+- Preston and Piper's default outfits both can cause them to go invisible, I think its a vanilla bug, I am still trying to discover the exact cause

 ## Notable Missing Mods
 - XDI : I don't personally use it or like it.
 An upcoming version of the list will likely include Dialogue Sneak Peak as a comprimise.